n0spoon/ot-harjoitustyo/dokumentaatio/testing-document.md

 ## System testing

 System testing of the application has been performed manually by the author in Linux environment.
-Invalid and error-raising inputs have been checked, keyboard interrupts have not been altered to avoid problematic situations where user cannot exit the application.
+Invalid and error-raising inputs have been checked.
+Keyboard interrupts (e.g. CTRL+C) have not been altered to avoid problematic situations where user cannot exit the application.

 ### Installation and configuration